-12. Asphalt, bituminous material and concrete with protruding material such as reinforcing bar or mesh shall not be 1) used for backfill, 2) placed on shorelines/stream banks, or 3) placed in waters of the State. - 33.
-Temporary Construction, Access, and Dewatering.
-Temporary structures, work, and 33.
-Temporary Construction, Access, and Dewatering.
+33. Temporary Construction, Access, and Dewatering.
 Temporary structures, work, and discharges, including cofferdams, necessary for construction activities or access fills or dewatering of construction sites, provided that the associated primary activity is authorized by the Corps of Engineers or the U.S. Coast Guard.
 This NWP also authorizes temporary structures, work, and discharges, including cofferdams, necessary for construction activities not otherwise subject to the Corps or U.S. Coast Guard permit requirements.
 Appropriate measures must be taken to maintain near normal downstream flows and to minimize flooding.
 Fill must consist of materials, and be placed in a manner, that will not be eroded by expected high flows.
 The use of dredged material may be allowed if the district engineer determines that it will not cause more than minimal adverse environmental effects.
-Following completion of construction, temporary fill must be entirely removed to an area that has no waters of the United States, dredged material must be entirely removed to an area that has no waters of the United States, dredged material must be returned to its original location, and the affected areas must be restored to preconstruction elevations.
+Following completion of construction, temporary fill 18 18 must be entirely removed to an area that has no waters of the United States, dredged material must be returned to its original location, and the affected areas must be restored to pre-construction elevations.
 The affected areas must also be revegetated, as appropriate.
+This permit construction elevations.
+The affected areas must also be revegetated, as appropriate.
 This permit does not authorize the use of cofferdams to dewater wetlands or other aquatic areas to change their use.
 Structures left in place after construction is completed require a separate Section 10 permit if located in navigable waters of the United States.
 (See 33 CFR part 322.)
 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity if the activity is conducted in navigable waters of the United States (i.e., Section 10 waters) (see general condition 32).
 The pre-construction notification must include a restoration plan showing how all temporary fills and structures will be removed and the area restored to pre- project conditions.
 (Authorities: Sections 10 and 404)

 NOTE: THE IEPA HAS CONDITIONED SECTION 401 WATER QUALITY CERTIFICATION APPLICABLE TO NATIONWIDE PERMIT 33.
-DEPARTMENT OF THE ARMY AUTHORIZATION PURSUANT TO SECTION 404 OF THE CLEAN WATER ACT (33 U.S.C.
-1344) UNDER NATIONWIDE PERMIT 33 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS PUBLISHED IN SECTION C.
+DEPARTMENT OF THE ARMY AUTHORIZATION FURSUANT TO SECTION 404 OF THE CLEAN WATER ACT (33 U.S.C.
+1344) UNDER NATIONWIDE PERMIT 33 WILL BE SUBJECT TO THE THREE GENERAL IEPA CONDITIONS, THESE NATIONWIDE SPECIFIC CONDITIONS, AND THE CONDITIONS FUBLISHED IN SECTION C.

 - Any spoil material excavated, dredged or otherwise produced must not be returned to the waterway but must be deposited in a self-contained area in compliance with all state statutes, as determined by the Illinois EPA.
+1. - statutes, as determined by the Illinois EPA.
 Any backfilling must be done with clean material and placed in a manner to prevent violation of applicable water quality standards.
-The applicant shall not cause:

-violation of applicable provisions of the Illinois Environmental Protection Act; water pollution defined and prohibited by the Illinois Environmental Protection Act; violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or interference with water use practices near public recreation areas or water supply. - - interference with water use practices near public recreation areas or water supply intakes. - intakes.
+The applicant shall not cause: A. violation of applicable provisions of the Illinois Environmental Protection Act; B. water pollution defined and prohibited by the Illinois Environmental Protection Act; C. violation of applicable water quality standards of the Illinois Pollution Control Board, Title 35, Subtitle C: Water Pollution Rules and Regulation; or D. interference with water use practices near public recreation areas or water supply intakes 2. - з.